NDepend.Console.exe command line options

 - To do so the first argument must be /CreateProject or /cp (case-insensitive).

 - The second argument must be the project file path to create.
 The file name must have the extension .ndproj.
 If you need to specify a path that contains a space character use double quotes "...".
-The specified path must be an absolute path, with drive letter C:\ or UNC \\Server\Share format.
+The specified path can be either an absolute path (with drive letter C:\ or UNC \\Server\Share format), a path relative to the current directory (obtained with System.Environment.CurrentDirectory), or a file name in the current directory.

 Then at least one or several sources of code to analyze must be precised.
 A source of code to analyze can be: